juancarlospaco/cpython/README.md

 - [Arbitrary precision big Decimals for Nim.](https://juancarlospaco.github.io/cpython/decimal.html)
 - Others do it too (Scala/Kotlin uses Java StbLib, Swift uses Objective-C StdLib, etc).
 - Python does it too, Python is written in C therefore using C StdLib.
-- Make others work for free improving libs that you can use in Nim.
+- Make others work improving libs that you can use in Nim.
 - A place to pile up "Nim-ified" Python stuff.